Blog posts

 Retro and Nostalgic: Some groups drew inspiration from past decades, incorporating retro elements into their music and fashion.
 Wonder Girls' "Nobody" and T-ara's "Roly-Poly" paid homage to the '60s and '70s, respectively.

-The 2nd generation of K-pop played a pivotal role in spreading the genre beyond Asia and into the global mainstream.
+The kpop second generation played a pivotal role in spreading the genre beyond Asia and into the global mainstream.
 Several factors contributed to this expansion:

 The 2nd generation saw the creation and popularization of lightsticks and photocards, two iconic aspects of K-pop fandom culture: